df-rw/ob-app-sidecar/docs/env-vars.md

 # Adding environment variables

 We can add environment variables for consumption by our application.
-Here we outline how to add new variables to the ingress application our sidecar setup.
-Steps are the same for addingn to any other sidecar; just use the appropriate build section to receive the environment variable.
+Here we outline how to add new variables to the ingress application.
+Steps are the same for adding to any other sidecar; just use the appropriate build section to receive the environment variable.

 In the steps below `MY_ENV_VARIABLE` is the name of your new environment variable.